openPSTD/openPSTD/README.md

 [here](http://www.openpstd.org/wiki/index.php/Main_Page).
 Version 1.0 and 1.1 of openPSTD are written in Python and these are released as Blender plugins; for instruction on installation, see **Installation**.

 A C++ port of openPSTD is currently under development and will be released as a standalone application.
-The current progress can be found in the master branch of this repository.
+An extension of this application is the use of DG-FEM to support arbitrary polygon geometries(in PSTD only rectangles are supported).
+The progress of this is found in this repo.

 License
 =======